hbliu/Open4Gene/README.md

 2. **meta.data**

-This is a dataframe that contains cell information from the single cell RNA and ATAC, as following
+This is a dataframe that contains cell information from the single cell RNA and ATAC, as following.
 | cell                      | orig.ident | lognCount_RNA | percent.mt | Celltype   |
 | ------------------------- | ---------- | ------------- | ---------- | ---------- |
 | HK2888_GTTTAACCAGCTCAAC-1 | HK2888     | 6.61          | 5.70       | PT         |